zyang2k/bluebike/cran-comments.md

 ## Resubmission

-This is a resubmission of bluebike v0.0.1 that fixes:
+This is a resubmission of bluebike v0.0.2 that fixes: please unwrap the examples if they are executable in < 5 sec, or replace
+\dontrun{} with \donttest{}.

 ## Test environments
 - local macOS install, R 4.1.3